Foundations-of-HPC/High-Performance-Computing-2023/ASSIGNMENTS/exercise1.md

 - *Chain tree algorithm*.
 Each internal node in the topology has one child (see Fig. 3b).
 The message is split into segments and transmission of segments continues in a pipeline until the last node gets the broadcast message. ith process receives the message from the (i-1)th process, and sends it to (i+1)th process.

+- *Binary tree algorithm*.
+Unlike the chain tree, each internal process has two children, and hence data is transmitted from each node to both children (Fig. 3c).
+Segmentation technique is employed in this algorithm.
+For simplicity we assume that the binary tree is complete, then  P=2powered to H -1 where H is the height of the tree, i.e H=log(P-1)

+- *Split binary tree algorithm*.
+The split binary tree algorithm employs the same virtual topology as the binary tree (Fig. 3c).
+As the name implies, the difference from the binary tree algorithm is that the message is split into two halves before transmission.
+After splitting the message, the right and left halves of the message are pushed down into the right and left sub-trees respectively.
+In an additional last phase, the left and right nodes exchange in pairs their halves of the message to complete the broadcast operation.

+- *K-Chain tree algorithm*.
+The K-Chain virtual topology is employed in the algorithm (Fig. 3d).
+The root broadcasts the message using segmentation to the child processes, and then the child processes broadcast the message to their children in parallel.
+As the name implies, the virtual topology consists of K chain tree virtual topology each of which is connected to root.
+The height of K-chain tree is estimated as H = (P-1)/K .
+Last process must wait for H(k-chain) steps until it gets the broadcast message.

+- *Binomial tree algorithm*.
+The binomial tree topology is determined according to the binomial tree definition [20].
+The algorithm employs balanced binomial tree (Fig. 3e).
+Unlike the binary tree, the maximum nodal degree of the binomial tree decreases from the root down to the leaves as follows: logP, logP -1, logP -2 ....
+The height of the binomial tree is the order of the tree:H=logP